lrebelo/Notes/Linux/elementary-os/README.md

 # elementary OS 0.4

-###Adding a new application to the application menu..
+### Adding a new application to the application menu..

-go to _cd /usr/share/applications/_
+go to `cd /usr/share/applications/`

 &

-_sudo touch NAMEofAPPLICATION.desktop_
+`sudo touch NAMEofAPPLICATION.desktop`

-then pas in it:
+then past in it:

 ```
 [Desktop Entry]